 Long story short, risk management skills can land you a job almost anywhere.

-Here’s what it takes to enter a risk management career.
+Here’s what it takes to get into a risk management career.

-Undergraduate degree required?
+Do I need an undergraduate degree for a risk management career?
 Yes, preferably in risk management, business, finance management, business management, economics or accounting.

-Additional requirements?
-Sometimes.
+Additional Requirements, Certifications, and Licenses?
 Some states require a licensing exam.
-Additionally, supplementary certifications help with specializations and job growth..
+Additionally, supplementary certifications help with specializations and job growth.

-Typical career path: Risk management is a broad field with a number of possible paths.
+Risk management is a broad field with a number of possible career paths.
 To earn the actual title of risk manager, you typically need five or more years of experience, often in related fields, such as insurance or loss control consulting.

 - Risk Analyst